-Technical Education Programs
+Technical Programs

-Lamar State College Port Arthur offers a variety of technical programs that lead to an Associate of
+Lamar State College Port Arthur offers a variety of technical programs that lead to an Associate of Applied Science (AAS) degree, a certificate, and Advanced Technical Certificates (ATC).
+Technical programs are designed to provide students with the knowledge and skills necessary for employment in today's workforce.
+See Table 1: List of Academic and Technical Programs (pg 56) for a complete list of programs.

-Applied Science (A.A.S.) degree or a certificate.
-These programs are not designed to transfer to four-year colleges or universities.
-Technical programs are designed to provide students with the knowledge and skills for employment in today's complex economy.
-Qualified instructors, using state of the art equipment and technology, introduce students to the knowledge and skills that business and industry currently seek in potential employees.
+Qualified instructors, using state-of-the-art equipment and technology, introduce students to the knowledge and skills that business and industry currently seek in potential employees.
+Technical programs are not designed to transfer to four-year colleges or universities.

-Each Associate of Applied Science Degree program also contains a general education component that emphasizes humanities, communication, mathematics skills, and social awareness.
+The Associate of Applied Science Degrees (AAS) incorporates general education courses that include humanities, communication, mathematics skills, and social awareness courses.
 The general education courses within the Associate of Applied Science Degree meet transfer level standards and will transfer to four-year institutions.